Updated: Sep 1, 2022

-Particularly for people who may not have written a book before, or are not used to planning in great detail, the outlining stage can be quite overwhelming.
-Not knowing where to start can discourage a lot of writers, so here are my three steps for planning a historical novel.
+The outlining stage can be quite overwhelming for writers who haven't written a book before, and not knowing where to start may discourage you, so here are my three steps for planning a historical novel.

 Step 1: Pick an Era or Event That Interests You

 Choosing an era or event that interests you sounds obvious and simple, but it can be one of the most challenging parts of the historical writing process.

 You may know that you want to write a historical novel, but you may not know which era you want to focus on.